AI-generated

 Precedents Cited

 • Triple Eight Integrated Services, Inc. v.
-NLRC — Cited for the principle that the medical certificate requirement under Article 284 cannot be dispensed with to prevent arbitrary determination by the employer of the gravity of illness.
+NLRC, 59 Phil.
+955 (1998) — Cited for the principle that dispensing with the medical certificate requirement would permit arbitrary employer determination of illness severity, defeating labor protection policies.

 Provisions

-• Book VI, Rule I, Section 8 of the Omnibus Implementing Rules of the Labor Code — Implements Article 284 by requiring a certification by a competent public authority that the disease cannot be cured within six months before termination is permitted.
+• Book VI, Rule I, Section 8 of the Omnibus Implementing Rules of the Labor Code — Implements Article 284; specifically requires certification by a competent public health authority and reinstatement if health is restored within six months.